Dallas Broken Bones Injury Lawyer

 When the defendant’s actions were grossly negligent or intentional, plaintiffs may be able to recover additional punitive damages.
 The total amount of compensation available in bone fracture cases depends on the unique facts of your case.
 Generally, the more severe and permanent your injuries, the more compensation to which you may be entitled.

 At Rochelle McCullough, our attorneys work with financial and medical experts to determine the total damages caused by our client’s injuries.
-Before you sign a settlement agreement, it’s crucial that you reach out to an experienced attorney.
+Before you sign a settlement agreement, you must reach out to an experienced attorney.
 An attorney can help you negotiate a fair settlement agreement covering your current and future expenses.